Arissj4/Empirical-analysis-of-defect-in-R-Markdown/README.md

    Errors in Markdown text, formatting, vignettes, README files, or inline documentation.
 10. **Miscellaneous / Unknown**
    Commits where evidence is insufficient or unclear, or that do not fit any other category.

+<sub>Classification confidence is tracked via a category score derived from diff, path, and message evidence.</sub>
+<sub>Commits with low scores are flagged and used in quality-control evaluation and qualitative inspection, but the underlying taxonomy remains unchanged.</sub>

 ---